FuSeFL: Fully Secure and Scalable Federated Learning: Evaluation Result

 \section{Evaluation Result}

-This section evaluate FuSeFL across multiple dimensions, including model accuracy, communication overhead, memory footprint, and training time.
-We use three baselines for comparison: (1) AriaNN, the original one-server, one-client secure training protocol proposed by Ryffel et al.~\cite{ryffel2021ariannlowinteractionprivacypreservingdeep}, (2) AriaNN-FL, the extension of AriaNN to a federated learning setting, and (3) WW-FL, a fully offloaded secure federated learning scheme \cite{wwfl}.
+This section evaluates FuSeFL across multiple dimensions, including model accuracy, communication overhead, memory footprint, and training time.
+We use three baselines for comparison: (1) AriaNN, the original one-server, one-client secure training protocol proposed by Ryffel et al.~\cite{ryffel2021ariannlowinteractionprivacypreservingdeep}, (2) AriaNN-FL, the FL extension of AriaNN, and (3) WW-FL, a fully offloaded secure FL scheme \cite{wwfl}.